 Why Is My Eye Twitching? - Common Causes

 Eye twitching can happen for many reasons, depending on the type of twitching.
 Some factors are common to all forms of eye twitching, while others may not directly cause it but can make it worse.
-The possible causes include:
+The possible causes include:-

 Stress